How much money do you have saved for an emergency situation?

 While you can’t turn off the sharing of certain items, you can call the RISE customer service number at 1-866-580-1226 to limit the information that is being shared.

 Even though RISE is not an accredited business, they’ve earned an A+ rating from the Better Business Bureau, which is the highest grade any company can achieve.

 Their dedication to satisfactorily resolving customer complaints in a timely manner earns respect from the BBB.

 Does RISE run a credit check or affect my credit score?

 While some payday loan retailers don’t require a credit check, RISE will perform one before giving you an approval for a loan.

-A “soft” credit check gives lenders information such as your credit score, payment history, bankruptcies, and other financial information associated with your credit history.
-This is what they typically use to determine your interest rate.
+A “soft” credit check gives lenders information such as your credit score, payment history, bankruptcies, and other financial information associated with your credit history - all typically used to determine your interest rate.

 As long as you’re not opening multiple lines (and varying types) of credit all at once and in a short period of time, the RISE credit check should not hurt your score.

 Conversely, a “hard” credit check will give lenders the same information (in greater detail and specifics), but it will lower your credit score by no more than five points.

 When RISE checks your credit, they’re not only trying to determine a correct APR according to your borrower risk, they’re also looking for bankruptcies.